 Open to download resource.

-Open to download resource.
-Most patients with chronic wounds experience pain.
-Unmanaged pain not only affects the patient’s quality of life but may also cause hyperalgesia and delay wound healing.
 The brain’s interpretation of pain signals from the peripheral nerves is influenced by physiological, psychological, and social factors.
 Therefore, pain is a unique experience for each patient, requiring a comprehensive assessment and individualized pain management.
-A step-wise approach should be used for pharmacological pain management until pain relief is achieved with the least potentially harmful analgesics.
-Furthermore, non-pharmacological adjunctive therapies and psychological interventions should be considered.

 Video: Comprehensive Wound Pain Management